DOC COLOUR’S ZOP ZOO CARD GAME

 These cards are EXTREMELY useful towards helping you win the round.

 MOLE cards are used to "dig" for your missed cards that get passed up and buried in the discard pile.
 They allow you to pick up the entire discard pile and scan through the deck to find and take out any matching cards that can cover or connect to any of your starting cards.
-You can also dig for Side Bonus Cards.
+You may also dig for Side Bonus Cards highlighting an animal category that matches the same animal category listed at the top of any of your cards.

 There are 4 types of cards you’re allowed to dig for: